jdtumlinson/binary_image_classifier/README.md

 ### Loading Model Requirements
 To load a model, it must be a trained, tensorflow model with a name in the format `class1_class2_model.*extension*`.
 You will then follow the steps printed out in the terminal.

+Based on the tutorial by Nicholas Renotte https://www.youtube.com/watch?v=jztwpsIzEGc